Heavy Crown (album)

 Heavy Crown is the debut album by British/American supergroup Last in Line.
 It was released on February 19, 2016.
 Its lead single, "Devil in Me", was released on November 17, 2015.
 The album was produced by bass player Jeff Pilson and co-written by the four band members.

-This was the last album on which Jimmy Bain played the bass guitar before his death on January 23, 2016, less than a month prior to the album's release.
+This was the last album on which Jimmy Bain played bass before his death on January 23, 2016, less than a month prior to the album's release.